ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # IP Address Conversion

-This section describes the conversion of IP addresses to and from a 16-byte representation.
-This conversion is used by `ipcrypt-deterministic`, `ipcrypt-nd`, and `ipcrypt-ndx` to operate a 128-bit cipher on both IPv4 and IPv6 addresses.
+This section describes the conversion of IP addresses to and from a 16-byte representation used by `ipcrypt-deterministic`, `ipcrypt-nd`, and `ipcrypt-ndx`.
 The `ipcrypt-pfx` method differs by maintaining native address sizes—4 bytes for IPv4 and 16 bytes for IPv6—to preserve network structure (see {{prefix-preserving-encryption}}).

 ## Converting to a 16-Byte Representation

 ### IPv6 Addresses

-IPv6 addresses are natively 128 bits and are converted directly using network byte order (big-endian) as specified in {{!RFC4291}}.
+IPv6 addresses (128 bits) are converted directly using network byte order as specified in {{!RFC4291}}.

 _Example:_